microsoft/TypeScript-New-Handbook/chapters/Narrowing.md

 They're good for representing any sort of messaging scheme in JavaScript, like when sending messages over the network (client/server communication), or encoding mutations in a state management framework.

 # The `never` type

-Up until now, we've been able to narrow types

 ```ts
 interface Circle {